deivy311/ADASI_Test/README.md

 Point 0

 The inputs parameters are:
-Source type: Defines if we want to stream the camera or a file, by default is videotestsrc there are only two posible options:
+Source type: Defines if we want to stream the camera or a file, by default is autovideosrc there are only two posible options:

     videotestsrc or autovideosrc